Bankim Chandra Chatterjee: Biography

+stance.
+Having accepted the legitimacy of the British rule, he supported English education.
+In his writings, he used fictional characters to represent Muslims as oppressive and Hindus as victims.
+He concluded that Muslims will rule over Hindus if the British left South Asia.

 Literary career

 Chattopadhyay's earliest publications were in Ishwar Chandra Gupta's weekly newspaper Sangbad Prabhakar.
 He began his literary career as a writer of verse before turning to fiction.
 His first attempt was a novel in Bengali submitted for a declared prize.
 He did not win and the novelette was never published.
 His first fiction to appear in print was the English novel Rajmohan's Wife.
 Durgeshnandini, his first Bengali romance and the first ever novel in Bengali, was published in 1865.
-His essay ‘Shakuntala, Miranda ebong Desdemona’ (1873) is considered as the first attempt of comparative analysis of different literatures in Bengali and is studied closely in school of comparative literature of Jadavpur University.
+His essay 'Shakuntala, Miranda ebong Desdemona' (1873) is considered as the first attempt of comparative analysis of different literatures in Bengali and is studied closely in school of comparative literature of Jadavpur University.